 This card is built for everyday household spending, especially if you spend heavily on groceries, gas and recurring bills.
 It stands out for its high cash back rates in practical categories and the ability to redeem cash back once your balance reaches $10.

-The CIBC Dividend® Visa Infinite* Card earns 4% cash back on gas, EV charging, and groceries — a pairing that suits most Canadian households well.
-The 2% rate extends to transportation, dining, and CIBC travel bookings through Expedia.
-The welcome offer is competitive: 10% cash back up to $200, a $50 pre-authorization bonus, and a first-year fee rebate.
-For a $120 card, that is a strong first-year value proposition.
-For those who want to compare this against other top cash back cards in Canada, the compare them side by side makes it easy to run a direct comparison.
+The CIBC Dividend® Visa Infinite* Card earns 4% cash back on gas, EV charging, and groceries, with 2% on transportation, dining, and CIBC travel bookings through Expedia.
+The category spread is slightly broader than the Scotia Momentum card, particularly for drivers and people who eat out regularly.
+The welcome offer includes 10% cash back up to $200, a $50 pre-authorization bonus, and a first-year fee rebate.

-Best no-fee cash back card: Tangerine Money-Back Credit Card
+Best no-fee cash back credit card: Tangerine Money-Back Credit Card

 Card Highlight